Adrienne Gilbert Student Award of Excellence

 Nominators: please provide us with the student's name and contact information.
 You as the nominator do not have to complete the questions below.
 Please send student's name, student's email and name of award to the Communications Coordinator at: email@example.com

-Nominees: You are required to complete the nomination package including two letters of reference, your resume and the form below.
+Nominees: Students, you are required to complete the nomination package including two letters of reference, your resume and the form below.

-- Download the award nomination form questions, complete and save on your computer.
-Upload your completed form (describing how your nominee meets the criteria for this award) where indicated in the award nomination form below.
-Complete and submit the award nomination form.
-Download TRO Adrienne Gilbert Student Award of Excellence Nomination Form Questions
+- Download the award nomination form and complete the questions.
+Upload your completed form where indicated in the award nomination form below.
+Download Adrienne Gilbert Student Award of Excellence Nomination Questions

 - Using the Reference Letter Guidelines above, ensure that your two letters of reference on official letterhead have been emailed from the source directly to: firstname.lastname@example.org by the nomination deadline.